 Psychology students benefit from strong practical facilities to conduct scientific testing.
 The division's laboratory complex contains the latest computer and experimental equipment and has its own dedicated reference library.

 Cutting edge technology

-The Psychology laboratory is located on the fifth floor of the Joseph Lancaster Building and has the following features:
+The Psychology laboratory is located on the fourth floor of the Joseph Lancaster Building and has the following features:

 - Observation room with a one-way mirror

 - This pair of large rooms has been set up to provide a comfortable environment for conducting observational work with the option of discrete observations via a large one-way mirror.
 The mirror allows the whole room to be clearly seen from the adjoining observation area and is ideal for research in areas such as developmental psychology where the presence of the experimenter may influence a child's behaviour.

 - The division currently possesses three Biopac base units and a range of different specialist modules or the collection of psycho-physiological data.
 The apparatus allows collection of a wide range of physiological data including: Impedance cardiography (ICG); Electro dermal activity (EDA); Electro myogram (EMG); Skin conductance response (SCR); Continuous blood pressure monitoring; Electro cardiography (ECG); Respiratory rate, etc.

 - The laboratory currently has a desk mounted SR eye tracker and is shortly acquiring a head mounted portable eye tracker for dynamic data collection.
 We are able to support a wide range of experimental paradigms with the apparatus including incorporation of other physiological data from apparatus such as Biopac.

 - Psychometric library

 - The laboratory currently carries around 1500 different psychometric tests across a wide range of application areas including clinical assessment, personality, neuro-psychological testing, cognitive performance and diagnostic screening.